erebelo/spring-network-service/README.md

 The application discovers and validates hierarchical relationships stored in MongoDB, derives complete connection graphs using depth-first (DFS) and breadth-first (BFS) traversal algorithms, and generates enriched network structures through decoration and validation layers.

 It supports large-scale asynchronous network hydration to Amazon S3 via multipart uploads, with dynamic batching, error tracking, and concurrency control using semaphores and CompletableFutures.
-A scheduled task, protected by distributed locks, ensures that network hydration jobs run safely and exclusively across environments.
+Network hydration can be triggered via REST endpoints or automatically through a scheduled task protected by distributed locks, ensuring reliable and scalable execution across environments.

 ## Requirements